Welcome to today's edition of the Rush 24-7 podcast.

 Well, here's a montage.

-Her political future may be in her hand.
+Tea Party Cheat Chi, her political future may be in her hand.

 A most unusual cheat sheet.

-See these papers.
+See these papers?

 These are all notes and stuff I'm supposed to say, but I don't write it on my hand.